Blockport Price Reaches $0.0386 on Top Exchanges (BPT)

-Blockport (CURRENCY:BPT) traded 1.4% lower against the US dollar during the twenty-four hour period ending at 10:00 AM E.T. on October 8th.
-Blockport has a total market cap of $2.23 million and $31,678.00 worth of Blockport was traded on exchanges in the last day.
-Over the last week, Blockport has traded down 4.5% against the US dollar.
-One Blockport coin can currently be purchased for approximately $0.0386 or 0.00000368 BTC on exchanges.
+Blockport (CURRENCY:BPT) traded 1.4% lower against the U.S. dollar during the 24 hour period ending at 23:00 PM E.T. on October 9th.
+In the last seven days, Blockport has traded 4.5% lower against the U.S. dollar.
+Blockport has a market cap of $2.23 million and approximately $31,678.00 worth of Blockport was traded on exchanges in the last 24 hours.
+One Blockport coin can now be purchased for $0.0386 or 0.00000368 BTC on exchanges.

 - Starname (IOV) traded 3.9% lower against the dollar and now trades at $4,099.30 or 0.08159023 BTC.